ProofOfPizza/proofofpizza.github.io/_posts/2022-02-15-Angular-environment-variables-at-runtime.md

 While we know that all out solutions can be useful and have their place, many times a bit more minimalistic solutions are preferable.
 It keeps our projects small, and easy to maintain.
 Also adding code when necessary is a normal task that is never forgotten (duh) while removing unnecessary code is much more difficult.
 So to keep technical debt to a minimum, be sure to avoid over engineering!

 I hope you liked this small demo.
-And if you see anything that could better, or maybe you if just completely disagree with my opinions on devops and _build once, deploy everywhere_ then please feel a warm welkcome to leave a comment or reach out!
+And if you see anything that could better, or maybe you if just completely disagree with my opinions on devops and _build once, deploy everywhere_ then please feel a warm welcome to leave a comment or reach out!

 [repo]: https://github.com/ProofOfPizza/example-angular-runtime-config
 [spring]: https://spring.io/